Southwest Airlines Baggage Fees 2023: What To Expect

 Southwest Airlines is a budget-friendly airline known for its low fares and transparent pricing.
 Unlike most other airlines, all fares on Southwest are economy class, allowing them to offer some of the most affordable rates.
-Southwest is also known for its non-assigned seating, unique boarding procedures, and free traveler amenities (including free non-alcoholic beverages, in-flight entertainment, snacks, and more).
+Southwest is also known for its non-assigned seating, unique boarding procedures, and free traveler amenities (including free non-alcoholic beverages, paid alcoholic beverages, in-flight entertainment such as Netflix on a plane, snacks, and more).

 When it comes to baggage policies and fees, Southwest is also one of the most generous airlines in operation similar to JetBlue baggage fees.
 Unless you’re planning on checking more than two bags, you likely won’t pay a dime in baggage fees for your Southwest flight.
 Still, it’s a good idea to become familiar with their policies and fees so you know what to expect on your trip.